How to Put a Baby Up for Adoption [Complete Guide]

 Interaction at the hospital

 Do you feel a bit nervous, but also excited, about the idea of getting to know the adoptive family?
-That’s totally normal.
+That’s normal.
+Your adoption specialist will be with you during this important step in the “giving up” baby for adoption process.
+For more information on getting to know the adoptive family, call 1-800-ADOPTION to speak with one of our adoption specialists.

 Step 5: Give Birth and Complete the Legal Steps for Adoption